jmprieur/app-provisonning-tool/README.md

 ```

 uses your developer credentials to find application "18b26764-9897-4c83-9bee-a5da835d5f29" in tenant "7f58f645-c190-4ce5-9de4-e2b7acd2a6ab" and update the settings files from the app registration (apart from the client secret which cannot be retrieved from Azure AD)

+#### Update the app registration based on the code

+Future scenario being developped

+#### Update the code to add authentication

+Future scenario